Fusion tilings with infinite local complexity: Examples

 We return to the tiling of Example \ref{Non-Pisot_DPV} as an example of shear ILC.
 Each label set $\lcal_n$ consists of just four points, and the transition matrices $M_{n,n+1}$ all equal $\left[ \right]$.
 This means that the transition-consistency requirements on the measures $\rho_n$ are exactly the same as for an FLC substitution with the same matrix.
 Each $\rho_n$ must be proportional to the Perron-Frobenius eigenvector, $\left (\begin{smallmatrix} \lambda \cr 3 \cr 3 \cr -3 \bar \lambda \end{smallmatrix} \right )$, where $\lambda = (1+\sqrt{13})/2$ and $\bar \lambda = (1-\sqrt{13})/2$.
 The measures of all literally admitted patches can then be recovered from equation (\ref{measure_from_frequency}), while the patches that appear in the limit have total frequency zero.

 The measures $\rho_n$ are independent of the side length $\alpha$ (except for overall normalization constants).
+Perron-Frobenius theory tells us that each $\Delta_n$ consists of a single element, so by Theorem \ref{unique.ergodicity} this DPV must be uniquely ergodic.

 However, the set of possible patches, and the count $\#(I \hbox{ in } P)$ on the right hand side of equation (\ref{measure_from_frequency}) very much do depend on $\alpha$.

-When $\alpha$ is rational, the tiling has FLC, since if $\alpha = p/q$, then the offsets between neighboring tiles must be multiples of $1/q$.
+When $\alpha$ is rational, the tiling has FLC since if $\alpha = p/q$ then the offsets between neighboring tiles must be multiples of $1/q$.
 In fact, all such multiples occur.
 Moreover, the offsets between neighboring $n$-supertiles is also all multiples of $1/q$, up to the size of the supertiles in question.
 Despite being FLC, the complexity goes as $qL^3/\epsilon^2$, since the number of ways that two supertiles of size $L$ can meet is $qL$.
 As long as $L > \epsilon^{-1}>q$, $C(\epsilon,L)$ goes as $qL^3/\epsilon^2$.

 When $\alpha$ is irrational, then the tiling has ILC \cite{Me.Robbie}, and the offsets between neighboring supertiles is arbitrary.
 A countable and dense set of offsets is literally admitted, a continuum of offsets appears in the limit, and the transversal has topological dimension 1.
 To distinguish patches to within $\epsilon$, we must specify the offset to within $\epsilon$, and there are $L/\epsilon$ ways to do so. $C(\epsilon,L)$ then goes as $L^3/\epsilon^3$.
 (This argument also applies to rational $\alpha$ when $\epsilon > 1/q$.
 The distinction between rational and irrational $\alpha$ disappears when looking at structures of size greater than $1/q$.)